-Q: I will be 60 in March 2013.
-Is the compulsory 3% drawdown from my super pension treated on a pro-rata basis for my tax return for the 2012/2013 year, or can I draw it down after March 2013 rendering my super income after 60, tax-free?
+Q: I turn 60 in May 2014.
+Is the compulsory 4% drawdown from my super pension treated on a pro-rata basis for my tax return for the 2013/2014 year, or can I draw it down after May 2014 rendering my super income after 60, tax-free?

 You ask a popular question relating to tax-free super for over-60s, and the timing of superannuation pension payments in the financial year when an individual turns 60.
 For the benefit of other readers, at the end of my response, I also explain the minimum pension payment rules that you refer to in your question.

 Under the age of 60: If an individual is under the age of 60, then tax is usually payable on super benefits.
 If your super benefit includes a ‘tax-free component’ then no tax is payable on this component of a benefit even when an individual is under the age of 60.
-I explain the tax rules for super benefits received before the age of 60 in the SuperGuide article Retirement: Taking benefits before the age of 60.
+I explain the tax rules for super benefits received before the age of 60 in the SuperGuide article Retirement: 3 ways of taking super benefits before the age of 60.

 Waiting until you turn 60 before taking pension payments